MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Organizational relationships define the association between levels and entities in your organization.
 Organizational relationships are defined in terms of parent/ child relationships.
-For example, a company’s East region may have a Products division and a Services division; the East region is a parent entity, and the Products and Services divisions are child entities.
+For example, a company's East region may have a Products division and a Services division; the East region is a parent entity, and the Products and Services divisions are child entities.

-Parent/child relationships must be defined in a “top-down” manner—that is, you must begin with a level 1 entity and assign the level 2 entities that are its children.
+Parent/child relationships must be defined in a "top-down" manner—that is, you must begin with a level 1 entity and assign the level 2 entities that are its children.
 You can then assign the level 3 child entities for a level 2 parent, so on.

-*You can copy the relationships you’ve defined for one entity to another entity, or to all other entities at the same level.
+*You can copy the relationships you've defined for one entity to another entity, or to all other entities at the same level.
 For example, assume you have a Company/Division/Department structure, and all your companies have a Hardware division with a Production department.
 You could create the